Millions of coffee lovers around the world wake up looking forward to a rich, creamy, delicious espresso every single morning to start the day.

 Some budget espresso machines brew one cup at a time and others brew two separate cups.
 If you’re brewing espresso and you live with someone and neither of you wants to wait, an espresso maker that brews two cups simultaneously would be the ideal selection.

 As we mentioned earlier, special features like grounding coffee beans for you can increase the price of an espresso machine.
 Generally you may not see this feature in cheap espresso machines.
 But its something to consider.

 If you don’t have a separate coffee grinder, than maybe you will like the added feature and convenience.
-But if you’re ok with using a manual coffee grinder then you can save yourself some money on your machine too.
+But if you’re ok with using a manual coffee grinder on your favorite coffee beans, then you can save yourself some money on your machine too.

 Criteria 9: Does it froth milk?

-Once again you can get a separate milk frother or find a budget espresso machine that is built with milk frothing capabilities to make things more convenient.
+Once again you can get a separate milk frother, froth without a frother, or find a budget espresso machine that is built with milk frothing capabilities to make things more convenient.
 Either way, you can get your latte art done just right if that’s a big deal for you.